- What is Big Data Engineering and What does a Big Data Engineer do?

 - Modifying and administering integration tools, databases, warehouses, and analytical systems

-- Data organisation and management
+- Data organization and management

 However, in terms of working with big data, a big data engineer’s tasks are unique.
 Let’s have a look at some of them.